LakynFelix/MyNoteTaker/README.md

 # Description:
-created a Note Taker app which allows a clien to add save and delete notes. useing an expres.js
+created a Note Taker app which allows a client to add , save and delete notes. useing an expres.js

 # Usage:
   Express.js